Former Trump administration officials, from Price to Comey

 James Comey

-Trump abruptly fired Comey in a brief letter on May 9, saying that Comey could not “effectively lead” the bureau any longer.
+Trump abruptly fired former F.B.I.
+Director James Comey in a brief letter on May 9, saying that Comey could not “effectively lead” the bureau any longer.

 Trump repeatedly criticized Comey’s handling of the investigation into former Secretary of State Hillary Clinton’s personal email server, and Comey said after his firing that he felt uncomfortable by comments Trump made about the F.B.I.’s investigation into Flynn.